KHOI (FM)

-KHOI (89.1 FM) is a community radio station in Story City, Iowa and serving the Ames area.
+KHOI (89.1 FM) is a community radio station licensed to Story City, Iowa.
 The station primarily broadcasts a mix of music, news and local public affairs programming.
-KHOI also is affiliated with the Pacifica Radio network.
+KHOI is affiliated with the Pacifica Radio network.

 As a community station, all local programs are hosted by volunteers.
 The station's founder and manager is Ursula Ruedenberg, who oversees Pacifica's affiliate network of around 200 stations.